 Shakes shimmied forward and slithered into the Gnat’s control seat.
 He unclipped one of the bigger wrenches from his hip and gave the hatch above his head a ringing double-tap to let Gregory know they were about to disconnect.
 As his hand with the wrench came down, he put out a finger and snapped open the switch that connected the circuit to the docking clamps.
 It was immediately followed by a low thump from the outside of the Gnat’s hull.

 Hemi was still wedged into the small space next to the control chair.
-“If you’re going to take up that space there big guy, would you mind workin’ the fuckin’ trim?
+“If you’re going to take up that space there, big guy, would you mind workin’ the fuckin’ trim?
 Give us a bit o’ flood if you don’t mind.”

-Shakes had left the Gnat a little over-buoyant while it was attached to the Prospect, so even with the docking clamps disengaged the boat’s mating collar was still pressed firmly against the Prospect’s.
+Shakes had left the Gnat a little over-buoyant while it was attached to the Prospect, so even with the docking clamps disengaged, the boat’s mating collar was still pressed firmly against the Prospect’s.
 Hemi twisted open a valve and they could hear water pouring into the Gnat.
-It was only seconds later that the boat dropped a meter or two.
+Only seconds later, the boat dropped a meter or two.
 Shakes gave the electric motor some throttle.
-Most of the dials in front of the two men suddenly came to life with their little fingers of fate wagging at them.
+Most of the dials in front of the two men suddenly came to life, their little fingers of fate wagging at them.

 “Gnat, Gnat.
 You boys fuckin’ listening?”
 Captain Percy’s voice lit up the ship-to-ship radio.

 Hemi closed the trim tank valves and picked up the ship-to-ship mic from where it hung in front of Shakes.
-“We have you Sylvia.”
+“We have you, Sylvia.”

-“I couldn’t let you two shitheads just go off and try this dumb-ass fuckin’ idea of yours without a proper send-off Hemi.”
+“I couldn’t let you two shitheads just go off and try this dumb-ass fuckin’ idea of yours without a proper send-off, Hemi.”

 “Uh, Hemi,” Shakes put in, “when are you going to fill me in on the details of your ‘dumb-ass fucking idea’ here?
 I’m not so sure I’m likin’ the fuckin’ vibe I’m gettin’ from the rest of yer crew.”